One day a very nice woman brought her sick cat to my office. Before I evaluated him she gave me a warning.

 Heck, merely sitting in the dentist’s chair and feeling that scraping sensation on my teeth nearly drives me to distraction.
 I don’t go ballistic only because I know why I’m there and I know the dentist is actually helping me.
 Cats can’t know such things.

 So the fact is that some cats become really fractious at the vet’s office.
 And no reasonable vet could possibly blame such cats for their behavior.

-However, fractious behavior can be a significant impediment to helping sick cats.
+However, fractious cat behavior can be a significant impediment to helping them when they’re sick.
 There are many different potential methods of working with such cats, including wrapping them with towels, muzzling them, and placing them in “cat bags” that restrain them.
 But over the years I have come to the conclusion that in many circumstances one method is markedly superior to all the others.
 That method is chemical restraint.

 “Chemical restraint” is a fancy way of saying that, in my experience, stressed-out cats respond best to medications that alleviate the stress.
 In other words, tranquilization is in my opinion the best way to handle fractious cats because it reduces their stress.

 Non-chemical restraint, which means physically restraining the cat, is counterproductive in many circumstances.
 Although some cats feel less stressed and more secure when wrapped in towels (and towel wrapping is therefore a good option for them), other cats respond to any form of physical restraint by becoming more stressed.
 This is dangerous for the people handling the cat, but more importantly, it’s dangerous for the cat.

 Also, as a practical matter, it should be remembered that cats punch (metaphorically speaking) way, way above their weight.
 Trust me when I say that a cat who is absolutely determined not to be held cannot be held safely by any person.
 I have seen experienced technicians bested by six-pound cats.
 I have been bested by such cats myself.
 Tranquilization is the safest option for all involved in such circumstances.